Frequently Asked Questions

 How do I register for KDS courses?

-Exceptions: Graduated students upgrading a single course may proceed to course selection without a planning meeting.
+Graduated students upgrading a single course may proceed to course selection without a planning meeting.
 Cross-enrolled students may also register for courses directly, but are encouraged to consult with their home school prior to registration to ensure their online courses align with their grad plan.

 Do new students complete an orientation course?